NajeebAhmedBhuiyan/najeebahmedbhuiyan.github.io/README.md

 **Lead, Software & Autonomous Sub-Team, Team Ogrodoot -অগ্রদূত (_September 2024 - Present_)**
 - Leading the software and autonomous works for the team.
 - Works include mostly preparing the Mars Rover of the team for the autonomous tasks.
-- Contribution in leading the team into the final round of IRC'25 and semifinal round of IRDC'25 and still the competition is not end for us!
+- Contribution in leading the team into the final round of IRC'25 and semifinal round of IRDC'25!

 **Technical Secretary (Software) @ Robotic Society of RUET (RSR) (_May 2024 - Present_)**
 - Working on the Mars Rover by Team Ogrodoot, which is a group of space enthusiasts undergraduate students from RUET and a wing of RSR.